 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.
+The easiest way to do this is to select from the toolbar.

-- 2. Add the Clip filter to disk_out_ref.ex2, Uncheck the Show Plane checkbox Show Plane in the properties panel, and click (like in Exercise 2.11).
-This will make it easier to see and manipulate the line we are plotting over.

-- 3. Click on disk_out_ref.ex2 in the pipeline browser to make that the active object. - 4.
-From the toolbars, select the plot over line filter.
+- 2. Add the Clip filter to disk\out\ref.ex2, Uncheck the Show Plane checkbox how Plane in the properties panel, and click how Plane in Exercise 2.11).
+This will make it easier to see and manipulate the line we are plotting over. - 3.
+Click on disk\out\ref.ex2 in the pipeline browser to make that the active object. - 4.
+From the toolbars, select the plot over line \ filter.